Sergei-Shvets/Employees-accounting-portfolio/README.md

 This application was created with React, but without using any hooks in it.
 All the components in it are using classes.

-This is the simple app, similar the well-known to do list
+This is the simple app, similar the well-known to do list.
+This is an educational project, shows basic skills in React.

 This application allows to account a company stuff.
 For example user can create a new employees and assign some salaries for them.
 As well user can filter and sort employees by their names and salaries.